MF42-DZH/GT4S2RC/README.md

 To run the program, execute `runghc SpecIIData.hs`, and input a username to try and bruteforce a list of prize cars for randomizer.
 You can also compile it into a program with GHC, using `ghc -main-is SpecIIData SpecIIData.hs`, then run it as you would a normal executable.

 To use `ViabilityTester.hs` effectively, it must be compiled with the threaded option and optimisations.
 I recommend the command `ghc -main-is ViabilityTester ViabilityTester.hs -O2 -threaded` and then enabling the RTS system when running by running the compiled output as `ViabilityTester[.exe] +RTS -N6`.
+You can use `UnviabilityTester.hs` in the same way, but it instead finds the worst username of a maximum length.

 Car viability metric list provided by TeaKanji.
 If any of the four primary lists (`CARLIST.txt`, `RACELIST.txt`, `FUNCLIST.txt`, `VIABILITY.txt`) are modified, please run `runghc GenerateCombinedList.hs` to initialise the new data into `COMBINEDLIST.txt`.